esaruoho/paketti-manual/README.md

 ---
-### 2024-10-24 - esaruoho
+### 2024-10-24 - Feature: Set Interpolation to None,Linear,Cubic,Sinc across the whole song (each sample, each slice) shortcuts

-Feature: Set Interpolation to None,Linear,Cubic,Sinc across the whole song (each sample, each slice) shortcuts added (Mentioned in https://forum.renoise.com/t/set-interpolation-of-every-sample-in-song-to-none/74220)
+(Mentioned in https://forum.renoise.com/t/set-interpolation-of-every-sample-in-song-to-none/74220)
 ![](attachments/2024-10-24_Screenshot_2024-10-24_at_23.10.05.png)